What Is Baby Sleep Training & Is It Safe?

 To best allow a newborn baby to sleep effectively and naturally, they must feel connected to the heartbeat, smell and touch of the person who cares for them.
 They need to feel safe and aware that their needs will be met.
 To bond with your baby and create feelings of sufficiency, concentrate on maximising eye contact and speaking to your new baby in gentle hushed tones while they’re nodding off.

 Sleep training is a catch-all term for a range of methods that help teach your baby how to fall asleep without stress and by themselves.
-While certain techniques are considered contentious and hotly debated by health professionals and parents, there are a range of tips and tricks which can help your baby learn to sleep risk-free.
+While certain techniques are considered contentious and hotly debated by health professionals and parents, there is a range of tips and tricks which can help your baby learn to sleep risk-free.
 Most important is to discuss any concerns with your GP or other relevant health professionals.
 It’s also important to stick to NHS safe sleep guidance and consider your baby’s needs at every phase of their first year.
 Before you go, take a look at our range of kid’s beds.